tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 Some notes about this implementation of range:

-- Although the `Array(n)` function allocates space for n elements, the result is still "empty" so `fill()` is necessary to actually create the entries.
+- Although the `Array(n)` function allocates space for n elements, the result is still “empty” so `fill()` is necessary to actually create the entries.
 - The function passed to `map` is using an optional second argument which receives the index of the current element.  *See note in the [Array Cheatsheat](#array-cheatsheet) suggesting not to use this*.
-- The `_` is not special syntax, it's a valid variable name. `_` is a common convention for a parameter that is not used.
+- The `_` is not special syntax, it’s a valid variable name. `_` is a common convention for a parameter that is not used.
 This is seen throughout various languages such as Python, Javascript and Haskell.

 ---